 This entry was posted on Saturday, October 21st, 2006 at 11:21 and is filed under Articles.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 Capital, settlements and civil resistance to the separation fence, or: a story of colonial capitalism in present-day Israel*

 Gadi Algazi, Tel Aviv